-As at 31 December 2022 the loans to related party of the Company of \$2,605,168,000 make up approximately 99.9% of the Company's total assets of \$2,605,170,000.
+As at 31 December 2023 the Loan to related party and Receivables from related parties of the Company of \$2,727,001k make up approximately 99.99% of the Company's total assets of \$2.727,005k.

-The carrying value of loans to related party adjusted for any provision for impairment is considered a key audit matter as the determination of an appropriate impairment charge requires management judgment over key assumptions and relies on available data.
+The calculation of expected credit loss is considered a key audit matter as the determination of an appropriate impairment charge requires management judgment over key assumptions and reliance on the available data.

-There is a potential risk that the loans and receivables may be impaired and the provision for impairment may not represent an appropriate estimate of the losses incurred.
+There is a potential risk that the loans and receivables may be impaired and the provision for impairment may not represent an appropriate estimate of the expected losses to be incurred.
 This could have a material impact on the financial statements.